AmitayManor/Trading-App-Invest/README.md

 - **Real-time Stock Tracking**: Monitor stock prices and view historical data with interactive charts.
 - **Trading Simulation**: Buy and sell stocks with a simulated balance.
 - **Portfolio Management**: Track your investments and analyze your portfolio performance.
-- **Financial News Feed**: Stay updated with the latest market news and financial articles.

 ## Tech Stack